wdxtub/WDXpeak/Computer Science/machine learning/machine-learning-foundation.md

     + Structured Hypothesis Sets
         + linear/simpler model first
 + Lecture 13: Hazard of Overfitting
+    + What is Overfitting
+    + The Role of Noise and Data Size
+    + Deterministic Noise
+    + Dealing with Overfitting

 ## Lecture 1 The Learning Problem